 I like to plan my work for the entire week on my calendar.
 I plan my week on Friday but set aside some time for preparing on Monday morning when I know more about changes in priorities.
 I use six different colors to mark my tasks.
 For example, personal tasks are yellow, internal professional company tasks are green, and tasks related to various projects have different colors.
 One glance at my calendar is enough to know what I’ll be doing during that week.

 To decide what matters, I use the urgent-important matrix described by Stephen Covey in his book 7 Habits of Highly Effective People.
-You can check the matrix here.
 I basically try to avoid dedicating my time to urgent tasks that aren’t that important or ones that are neither important nor urgent.